kaiosilveira/design-patterns/README.md

 The structural design patterns presented at GoF's book are:

+- [Adapter](/adapter): Converts the interface of a class into another interface the clients expect.
+Adapter lets class work together that couldn't otherwise because of incompatible interfaces.

+- [Bridge](/bridge/): Decouples an abstraction from its implementation so that the two can vary independently.

 - [Composite](/composite): Composes objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

 - [Decorator](/decorator): Attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

-- [Adapter](/adapter): Converts the interface of a class into another interface the clients expect.
-Adapter lets class work together that couldn't otherwise because of incompatible interfaces.

 - [Facade](/facade): Provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.